dominikb1888/Covid-Analysis-in-Germany-ali-b7/README.md

    - Run `uvicorn main:app --host 127.0.0.1 --port 8000 --reload` in the terminal.
    - The application will be available on `http://localhost:8080` or the specified port.

-## Notes
-This project is still a work in progress.

 ## Contact
 For support, feedback, or contributions, feel free to contact me: